JHU-PL-Lab/www-pl/logistics.md

 ### Q&amp;A: Courselore

-We are using [Courselore](https://courselore.org/courses/0552179975) for course announcements and Q&amp;A. We will be emailing a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.
+We are using [Courselore](https://courselore.org/courses/0552179975) for course announcements and Q&amp;A. We emailed a special sign-up link for you to get on there; the link is also accessible from the course Canvas page if you added late.

 ### Panopto Lecture Videos